v3kt0r-87/Mesa-Turnip-Builder/UPDATES.md

 # Update Changelog

+**September 19, 2024** Updated Mesa version to 24.2.3

+1. Sorry for not uploading drivers on time , i had a leg injury

 **September 9, 2024** Minor cleanup of turnip build script:

 1. Please use either Ubuntu 22.04.4 or Debain 12.7 based distros to build driver